 Which of the Following Is a Multiple of 5?
 A Practical Guide to Spotting the 5‑Factor

-Ever stared at a list of numbers and thought, “Which of these is a multiple of 5?Consider this: ” Maybe you’re grading a worksheet, checking a receipt, or just trying to win a quick‑fire trivia round.
+Ever stared at a list of numbers and thought, “Which of these is a multiple of 5?”
+Maybe you’re grading a worksheet, checking a receipt, or just trying to win a quick‑fire trivia round.
 The answer feels obvious when the number ends in 0 or 5, but in practice the pattern can slip past us—especially when the numbers are big, hidden in a table, or written in a different base.

 Below is the kind of cheat sheet you wish you had in the back of your head.
 I’ll walk through what a multiple of 5 really means, why it matters (more than you think), how to spot it in a flash, the pitfalls most people fall into, and a handful of tricks that actually work.
 By the end, you’ll be able to glance at any list and point out the 5‑multiples without breaking a sweat.